 One of your customers in the Netherlands ordered a €50 pair of trainers, the following two scenarios would play out:

-1. As of the 1st of July 2021, the trainers will be subject to a 21% VAT surcharge (€10.50) and a customs clearance fee ranging from €5 to €15.
+1. As of the 1st of July 2021, the trainers are now subject to a 21% VAT surcharge (€10.50) and a customs clearance fee ranging from €5 to €15.
 (VAT rates and customs fees vary depending on the destination country.)
 As a result, the customer will pay anywhere between €65.50 and €75.50.

 2. If you are an IOSS supplier, the same pair of trainers will not be subject to the customs clearance fee, meaning they will only pay the VAT surcharge.
 This will result in a saving for your customer of between €5 – €15.